Sandorhn/Exploratory-Analysis-and-Visualization-of-Epidemiological-Aging-Data/README.md

-## Data Cleaning and Visualization of Epidemiological Aging Data USA 2014
+## Data Cleaning of Epidemiological Aging Data USA 2014

 I found a dataset online (rows.csv) that is a very disorganized spreadsheet depicting different territories in the USA, and several variables measured from their older populations.
 This was a great excesize for translating and rearranging the dataframe in pandas.